mrchetan/vscode-php-array-symbol-provider/README.md

-# Php Array Symbol Provider
+# Php Array Symbol Provider for VS Code

 a symbol provider support for php arrays, similar to json files ex.